 As you can see, we have filtered the dataset using the Custom Filter command in Excel.

-Read More: [Fix:] Sort and Filter Not Working in Excel
+Read More: Sort and Filter in Excel Not Working

 How to Undo Sort and Filter in Excel

 Two ways you can undo the sorting in your worksheet: